CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 1: A function that swaps the values of two integers.

-TASK 2: This report, by its very length, defends itself against the risk of being read

-Write a function that returns the length of a string.
+TASK 2: A function that returns the length of a string.

-    Prototype: int _strlen(char *s);

-3. I do not fear computers.
+TASK 3: I do not fear computers.
 I fear the lack of them

 Write a function that prints a string, followed by a new line, to stdout.